zmalone/chef-web-docs/source/manage-a-web-app/rhel/configure-apache/2/_index.md

 end
 ```

 The `httpd_service` resource supports multiple simultaneous Apache instances that you can identify and manage.
-The name `customers` will produce a service named `apache2-customers`.
+The name `customers` will produce a service named `httpd-customers`.

 [COMMENT] PHP [must be run](http://www.php.net/manual/en/faq.installation.php#faq.installation.apache2) in a single-threaded [Multi-Processing Module](http://httpd.apache.org/docs/2.2/mpm.html), or MPM.
 Therefore, we set the `mpm` attribute to use the [prefork](http://httpd.apache.org/docs/2.2/mod/prefork.html) module.